|

 they also have an opening from the loft where they can go outside to

-also put toys in their den for them.
+Sybil and Benny also have toys in their den and downstairs.
+They

-They generally played with them when they were younger..
-They don't
+generally played with them more when they were younger.

 seem to bother too much now.